timbeurskens/teensy-nuttx-docker/README.md

 By default, the application entry-point is set to `nsh_main`.
 This can be modified by setting the entry point parameter in `RTOS Features > Tasks and Scheduling > Application entry point`.

+Alternatively you can run a start-up script in NSH.
+This method can be more convenient if more tasks need to be spawned in parallel.

 ## Building and flashing

 To compile your application, enter the nuttx directory and run the make command.